espruino/EspruinoDocs/Modules.md

 If you set a project folder with `Web IDE -> Settings -> Project`, the Web IDE will automatically create an empty `modules` folder inside it.
 Put a module there and you can load it with ```require("myCustomModule");```.

 **Note:** This feature is not currently implemented in the 'Web App' IDE available at https://www.espruino.com/ide/.
-You'll need to use the [Chrome Web Store / Native versions](http://www.espruino.com/Web+IDE)
+You'll need to use the [Native versions](http://www.espruino.com/Web+IDE)

 With default Web IDE configuration, it will look for modules following this order: